 Whether you use the app or website for Elite Singles, if you’re paying for a membership, this might be your biggest complaint.
 Since Elite Singles is not as popular as free sites like Tinder, many users create profiles only to realize they can’t proceed without becoming paid members.

-Not wanting to pay for membership, they log out and forget about their profile.
+Not wanting to pay for a membership, they log out and forget about their profile.
 This means that you’re paying for a membership and will often contact users who won’t ever get back to you.

 Another scam that happens on Elite Singles is related to membership fees.
 The service is relatively pricey, and members don’t read the fine print about recurring membership fees.
 You will need to cancel in advance.
 According to user complaints, it is improbable that a refund will be given if you contact Elite Singles directly.